iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![R2](Image/R2.png)

-- Decides the goodness of fit of a regression model.
-- Helps to understand how well the model fits the data or how well the model makes predictions on new observations.
+- A measure of how well the model fits the data or how well the model makes predictions on new observations.
 - Measure how close each data point fits the regression line or how well the regression line predicts actual values.
 - Explains the variance of the data captured by the model (0.7 to 0.9 is a good value for R2)
 - If R<sup>2</sup> is 0.8 or 80% (Regression line explains 80% of the variance in data)